 Restart by Gordon Korman is the story of Chase.
-Chase is the school bully, and he is one of the worst bullies I’ve seen in a book.
+Chase is the school bully and one of the worst bullies I’ve seen in a book.
 The book starts with him falling off the roof of his house and suffering from amnesia.
 He has a memory of one girl, and you spend the whole book trying to figure it out.

 Chase’s four-year-old stepsisters are terrified of him and so sad, and he ends up joining the video club, and the football players are not happy at all.
-His dad was a huge state champion football player at a school, and now he is a state champion at his football school.
+His dad was a huge state-champion football player at a school, and now he is a state-champion at his football school.
 This book was told from multiple perspectives.
-It’s also told from some of the people that he was bullied.
-If you’re looking for a great book, Restart might be one that you want to read.
+Some also tell of the people that he was bullied.

-Restart is about a second life of a boy who wants to start afresh and new life.
+Restart is about the second life of a boy who wants to start a new life.
 Chase doesn’t remember falling off the roof.
 He doesn’t remember hitting his head.
-So he wakes up in a hospital bed, and he has to remind he has to be reminded of who he is, and that all starts with his name and people trying to let him know who he is.
+So he wakes up in a hospital bed, and he has to be reminded of who he is, and that all starts with his name and people trying to let him know who he is.

-Then he goes back to middle school, and he quickly realizes that some people like him and some don’t.
-There’s one person who hates him so much that she throws yogurt on his head.
-So can he use this opportunity to become a new person?
+Then he goes back to middle school and quickly realizes that some people like him and some don’t.
+One person hates him so much that she throws yogurt on his head.
+So, can he use this opportunity to become a new person?
 He’s not happy with the chase that he was.
 Can he be a different Chase?
-Now I will review 5 children’s fiction books similar to Restart.
-Let’s go!

 1. Front Desk